-Phiren Amenca Phiren Amenca is a network of Roma and non-Roma volunteers and voluntary service organisations creating opportunities for non-formal education, dialogue and engagement, to challenge stereotypes and racism.
+Phiren Amenca Phiren Amenca is a network of Roma and non-Roma volunteers and voluntary service organizations creating opportunities for non-formal education, dialogue and engagement, to challenge stereotypes and racism.
 Volunteering is a powerful tool for social change, as volunteers dedicate their time and energy to contribute to society.
 Based on national and international voluntary service programs, the Phiren Amenca network creates opportunities for young Roma and non-Roma to live and engage in local communities and projects for up to one year.

+Networking booths

+Afternoon session